 Diabetes is a growing problem, and the biggest problem is that many people don’t even know they have it.
-It can happen to anybody – old people, young people, overweight people, skinny people – But how can you tell if you have it?
+It can happen to anybody – old people, young people, overweight people, skinny people – But how can we tell when we are at risk?

 Everything seems to be pointing back towards our modern-day lifestyle that is filled with fast foods, sugary soft drinks, and refined carbohydrates disguised in any shape, form, and size.

-There are certain symptoms or signs that can be indicators of type-2 diabetes, so look out for these 4 as they might be red flags…
+Look out for these 4 warning signs as they might be red flags…

 - Constant Thirst

 Symptoms related to type-2 diabetes might not always be clearly visible, such as frequently feeling thirsty.
 It might take some time before this can be seen as a problem.
 Thirst due to diabetes can also be associated with other problems like dry mouth, constant hunger, constant need to urinate, and unexplained weight gain or weight loss.